Speed-Robust Scheduling -- Sand, Bricks, and Rocks: Speed-Robust Scheduling with Infinitesimal Jobs

 Let \sandalg denote the algorithm that creates~$\nrbags$ bags of the following sizes

 Note that this is a valid algorithm since the sum of these bag sizes is equal to~$1$.
-Moreover, these bag sizes are exactly such that if we take the speed configurations from Lemma~\ref{lem:speedsandLB}, placing bag~$j$ on a slow machine in configuration~$j$ results in a makespan that is equal to~$\rhosand$.
+Moreover, these bag sizes are exactly such that if we take the speed configurations from the proof of \Cref{thm:speedsandLB}, placing bag~$j$ on a slow machine in configuration~$j$ results in a makespan that is equal to~$\rhosand$.

-We proceed to show that \sandalg has a robustness factor of~$\rhosand$. \begin{lemma} For any~$m\geq 1$, \sandalg is~$\rhosand$-robust for \srs with infinitely many infinitesimal jobs. \end{lemma} \begin{proof} Let~$a_1,\ldots,a_\nrbags$ be the bag sizes as prescribed by \sandalg and let $s_1,\ldots,s_\nrbags$ be a speed configuration that maximizes the minimum makespan given these bag sizes.
+We proceed to show that \sandalg has a robustness factor of~$\rhosand$. \begin{theorem} For any~$m\geq 1$, \sandalg is $\rhosand$-robust for \srs with infinitesimal jobs. \end{theorem} \begin{proof} Let~$a_1,\ldots,a_\nrbags$ be the bag sizes as specified by \sandalg and let $s_1,\ldots,s_\nrbags$ be a speed configuration that maximizes the minimum makespan given these bag sizes.
 Further, consider an optimal assignment of bags to machines and let~$\cmax^*$ denote its makespan.
 We use one particular (optimal) assignment to obtain an upper bound on~$\cmax^*$.
 By \Cref{clm:fullassignment}, there exists an optimal assignment where only machine~$1$ determines the makespan, i.e., machine~$1$ has load~$\cmax^*\cdot s_1$ and any other machine~$i$ has load strictly less than~$\cmax^* \cdot s_i$.
 Consider such an assignment.
 If there are two bags assigned to machine~$1$, then there is an empty machine with speed at least~$s_1$.
 Therefore, we can put one of the two bags on that machine and decrease the makespan.
-This contradicts that~$\cmax^*$ is the optimal makespan, so there is exactly one bag assigned to machine~$1$.
+This contradicts~$\cmax^*$ being the optimal makespan, so there is exactly one bag assigned to machine~$1$.
 Let~$k$ be the index of the unique bag placed on machine~$1$, i.e.,~$\cmax^*=a_k/s_1$, and let~$\ell$ be the number of machines of speed~$s_1$.

 If~$a_k>a_\ell$, machine~$i\in\{1,\ldots,\ell\}$ with speed~$s_1$ can be assigned bag~$i$ with a load that is strictly less than~$\cmax^*\cdot s_1$.
 Thus, given the current assignment, we can remove bag~$a_k$ from machine~$1$ and place the~$\ell$ smallest bags on the~$\ell$ slowest machines, one per machine, e.g., bag~$a_i$ on machine~$i$ for~$i\in\{1,\ldots,\ell\}$.
 This empties at least one machine of speed strictly larger than~$s_1$.
 Then, we can place bag~$a_k$ on this, now empty, machine, which yields a makespan that is strictly smaller than~$\cmax^*$.
 This contradicts the assumption that~$\cmax^*$ is the optimal makespan and, thus,~$a_k\le a_\ell$, which implies~$k \leq \ell$.